About This Blog

 1st September 1939 Germany Invades Poland

-Seventy-three years ago today, months of brown-nosing Hitler’s Nazis by the winners of World War One – Britain, France and America AKA the Western Powers – resulted not in a safer Europe but in the Invasion of Poland, when, at … Continue reading
+On this day in 1939, months of brown-nosing Hitler’s Nazis by the winners of World War One – Britain, France and America AKA the Western Powers – resulted not in a safer Europe but in the Invasion of Poland, when, … Continue reading

 2nd September 1956 the First World Congress of Liberated Artists

-Fifty-six years ago today, a group of around twenty obscure radical artists converged on the small Italian town of Alba, just southeast of Turin, for the First World Congress of Liberated Artists.
-Revolution was the common denominator among these avant-gardists, … Continue reading
+On this day in 1956, a group of around twenty obscure radical artists converged on the small Italian town of Alba, just southeast of Turin, for the First World Congress of Liberated Artists.
+Revolution was the common denominator among these … Continue reading

 3rd September 1839 Frederick Douglass Escapes to Freedom

-Today we recall the heroic escape to freedom of the great Frederick Douglass, America’s first black leader of true national stature, whose struggle from his slave roots in Maryland to successful published author just seven years later captivated the world … Continue reading
+Today we recall the heroic escape to freedom of the great Frederick Douglass, America’s first black leader of a truly national stature, whose struggle from his slave roots in Maryland to successful published author just seven years later captivated the … Continue reading

 4th September 1949 the Peekskill Riots

 When I was twelve years old, I discovered that my best friend Liz’s grandmother had, throughout her adult life, enjoyed a decades-long love affair with Paul Robeson.
-Singer, scholar, Hollywood actor, Broadway star, even political activist – Paul Robeson was … Continue reading
+Singer, scholar, Hollywood actor, Broadway star, political activist – Robeson was a worldwide … Continue reading

 5th September 1877 the Assassination of Crazy Horse

-Today we recall and venerate Crazy Horse – the visionary, legendary, almost mythical Native American warrior leader of the Oglala Lakota Sioux – who was betrayed by friends then assassinated in custody one hundred and thirty-five years ago.
-Fucked over … Continue reading
+Today we recall and venerate Crazy Horse – the visionary, legendary, almost mythical Native American warrior leader of the Oglala Lakota Sioux – who was betrayed by friends then assassinated in custody on this day in 1877.
+Fucked over by … Continue reading

 6th September 1966 the Death of Margaret Sanger